sbabic/swupdate/doc/source/sw-description.rst

 	);

-preinstall are shell scripts and called via system command. swupdate scans for all scripts and calls them before installing the images.
+preinstall are shell scripts and called via system command.
+SWUpdate scans for all scripts and calls them before installing the images.

 postinstall
 ...........